albill/albill.github.com/_posts/2004-10-17-national-museum-in-rome.markdown

 ---
+author: admin
+date: '2004-10-17 04:11:06'
 layout: post
+slug: national-museum-in-rome
+status: publish
 title: National Museum in Rome
-published: true
-meta: {}

-tags:
+wordpress_id: '262'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 We're on the Internet earlier than normal today as everything seems to shut down a bit on Sunday AND we are changing rooms at our hotel so we have to wait to go back.